Fregata vs Frigate

 Section titled “What stays the same”A non-trivial chunk of Frigate is identical:

 - The web UI — same React app, same tabs, same recording scrubber.
-We’ve added or trimmed nothing.
+We’ve made several performance improvements and added the adaptive transcoding player for recordings and live view.

 config.ymlschema — every key Frigate understands works in Fregata, with the exception of the removed detector types.- MQTT topics, HTTP API, WebSocket events — the wire surface Home Assistant and other integrations target is identical.